RosaCorstjens/Graphics-Experiments-DX11-Luna/README.md

 ## Notes

-- ⚠️ This project **cannot fully build** on modern systems due to the requirements for VS2010, DX11 SDK and Luna.
+- ⚠️ This project **cannot be built** on modern systems due to the requirements for VS2010, DX11 SDK and Luna.
 The pre-built Luna libraries are not compatible with VS2022+.
 - Screenshots are provided for quick previews.
 Sadly, builds cannot be provided.
-- This repository is used as a sandbox environment to expirement with real-time graphics programming, to showcase my work and to reference examples in conversation or lectures.
+- This repository is used as a sandbox environment to experiment with real-time graphics programming, to showcase my work and to reference examples in conversation or lectures.